 |17.||Sony NEX-3||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the 6D Mark II has a microphone port, which is missing on the NEX-5R.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the NEX-5R has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the NEX-5R was succeeded by the Sony NEX-5T.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Sony NEX-5R Manual.
+Further information on the features and operation of the 6D Mark II and NEX-5R can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Sony NEX-5R Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 6D Mark II and the Sony NEX-5R?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 6D Mark II: